tlouchao/tlouchao.github.io/src/content/blog/blender-fbx-exporter.md

 ---
-title: 'Creating a Blender Add-On to Export FBX Files to Unreal Engine 5'
+title: 'Creating an FBX Exporter from Blender to Unreal Engine 5'
-description: 'After learning more about the technical artist role in the games industry, I decided to create a Blender add-on to address a common task - automating the transfer of FBX assets between DCCs (digital content creation) tools.
-In this case, the add-on imports armatures and meshes from Blender 4.x into Unreal Engine 5 as their skeleton and skeletal mesh equivalents.'
+description: 'After learning more about the technical artist role in the games industry, I created a Blender add-on to address a common task - automating the transfer of FBX assets between DCCs, or digital content creation tools.'
 pubDate: 'Sep 01 2024'
 heroImage: '/blog-placeholder-1.jpg'
 ---